Go To Top Go Up Go Back Go Forward

 For vectors that will be stored on disk or FMS managed memory, call FMSOV.
 You should use this option if there are several vectors or permanent storage is required.

-If the number of vectors is small, and they are already stored in your application, call subroutine FMSOV2.
-FMS will create a vector file out of your storage so FMS can operate directly on your data.
+If the size or number of vectors is small, and they are already stored in your application, call subroutine FMSOV2.
+FMS will create a "vector file" out of your storage so FMS can operate directly on your data.
 This eliminates any need to write or read this vector data to/from FMS.

 2.2.
 Open Submatrix Files

-Finite element programs that perform matrix assembly require submatrix files.
+Finite element programs that perform matrix assembly obtain the global matrix data from submatrix files.
 Subroutine FMSOS opens a submatrix file that includes storage for the submatrix and optional right-hand side vectors.

 If you are using wavefront numbering, open a single submatrix file.
 The order that you write the data to the file determines the wavefront order.